liferay/liferay-central-test-2/modules/sdk/gradle-plugins-node/README.markdown

 ### PublishNodeModuleTask

-Purpose of these tasks is to publish a package to the [NPM registry](#https://www.npmjs.com/).
+The purpose of this task is to publish a package to the [NPM registry](#https://www.npmjs.com/).
 Tasks of type `PublishNodeModuleTask` extend [`ExecuteNpmTask`](#executenpmtask) in order to execute the command `npm publish`.